Synergistic Bleeding Region and Point Detection in Laparoscopic Surgical Videos: Experiments

 \textbf{Quantitative Evaluation.} We display the performance of our framework and comparison methods for bleeding region and point detection in \tabref{maintable}.
 Region-level and point-level models respectively append point/region prediction heads for dual-task learning.
 We can see that our framework outperforms competitors across both tasks on~\ourdata~and HemoSet~\cite{miao2024hemoset} datasets.
 Benefiting from edge-enhanced prompts and bleeding point guidance, \ourmodel~achieves notable improvements in bleeding region detection.
 For bleeding point localization, \ourmodel~significantly surpasses other methods thanks to mutual coupling guidance.
 Moreover, \ourmodel~obtains superior accuracy with proper parameters.

 We also compare with task-specific models on individual tasks.
 As shown in~\tabref{maintableRegion} and~\tabref{maintablePoint}, \ourmodel~maintains state-of-the-art performance in both bleeding region detection and point localization.
 Comparing the results in~\tabref{maintable} further reveals that task-specific models impact the performance of the original task during dual-task learning, illustrating the effectiveness of our cross-branch guidance and alternating optimization strategy in multi-task learning.
-More fine-grained comparisons can be found in \emph{Supp.
-F}.

 \textbf{Qualitative Evaluation.} \figref{visual_comp} shows a visual comparison of our approach with multi-task methods. \ourmodel~provides greater stability and consistency in detecting bleeding regions and points.
 In surgical environments with low contrast, competitors tend to be disturbed by surrounding noise.
 In contrast, our method ensures robust detection across consecutive frames.
-More visualizations can refer to \emph{Supp.
-G}.
+More visual comparisons can refer to supplementary materials.